Theology

 Anabaptist Prayer Books

-Anabaptist Mennonite Seminary (AMS) has produced anabaptist books for prayer and study.
-AMS states, “The distinctive Anabaptist flavour of this collection of daily prayers is evident in the predominance of Jesus’ voice, the space for communal reflection on scripture, and the specific choices of Bible readings.”
+Anabaptist Mennonite Biblical Seminary (AMBS) has produced anabaptist books for prayer and study.
+AMBS states, “The distinctive Anabaptist flavour of this collection of daily prayers is evident in the predominance of Jesus’ voice, the space for communal reflection on scripture, and the specific choices of Bible readings.”
 Click on the book covers below to jump to the site to learn more about the resources.

 Anabaptist Witness